Last Updated: September 2021

 Rand4dollar aims at providing quick and transparent service.
 Rand4dollar.com reserves the right to any changes or updates in the AML / KYC procedure at any time it deems necessary without any notice, so we suggest User review it from time to time.

-Our services do not store coins, conduct investments of any kind, financial nor provide electronic wallets of any kind.
-Contact us or your financial institution immediately if you think you’ve been targeted.
-We will never ask you for your bank details such as card number, pin and so on.
-To be very sure you are the one purchasing any services from us you will have to be fica.
+Safety Security: Our services do not store personal, payment transactions details, coins or conduct investments of any kind, financial assistance, loan nor provide crypto wallets.
+Contact us or your financial institution immediately if you think you have been targeted.
+We will never ask you for your bank details such as credit card numbers, pin.
+To be very sure you are the one purchasing any services from us you will be fica.

 Latest scams to be aware of – here’s what you need to know